Beijing to Lhasa Train

 Altitude Sickness and Oxygen Supply

-Altitude sickness is the major concern for first-time visitors to Tibet.
+Altitude sickness is a major concern for first-time visitors to Tibet.
 It's symptomatic of the following conditions, namely: headaches, vomiting, trouble sleeping, tiredness, and dizziness.
-This sickness is caused by exposure to low levels of oxygen at high elevation.
+This sickness is caused by exposure to low levels of oxygen at high elevations.
 You will never experience the lack of oxygen on the train.

 The train will start supplying oxygen after passing through Golmud, which means that the plateau has arrived.
 Two sets of oxygen supply systems are equipped on the train, one is a "diffusion" oxygen supply set above the windows of each car so that the oxygen content of each car is kept at about 23%; the other oxygen supply is on the wall of the sleeping berth.
 At the same time, the windows of the train are automatically pressure-regulated, and the pressure inside the train will be automatically adjusted with changes in altitude, which greatly reduces altitude sickness.
 Only very few people will feel particularly uncomfortable due to the altitude change.

 By the way, the temperature is always comfortable, and the air is fresh on the train due to the air-conditioning system.
 The windows of the Tibet train are airtight to protect you from extreme temperature changes outside.